cmss13-devs/cmss13/code/datums/tutorial/creating_a_tutorial.md

     - This proc is used to update the player's objective in their status panel.
 This should be only what is required and how to do it without any dialogue or extra text.
 - `init_mob()`
     - This proc is used to initialize the mob and set them up correctly.
 If overridden, call parent at the end of the overridden segment.
+- `init_map()`
+    - This proc does nothing by default, but can be overriden to spawn any atoms necessary for the tutorial from the very start.

 ## Step 2.1: Tracking Atoms
 Naturally, you will need to keep track of certain objects or mobs for signal purposes, so the tracking system exists to fill that purpose.
 When you add a reference to the tracking atom list with `add_to_tracking_atoms()`, it gets put into a dictionary of `{path : reference}`.
 Because of this limitation, you should not track more than 1 object of the same type.
 To get a tracked atom, use of the `TUTORIAL_ATOM_FROM_TRACKING(path, varname)` macro is recommended. `path` should be replaced with the precise typepath of the tracked atom, and `varname` should be replaced with the variable name you wish to use.
 If an object is going to be deleted, remove it with `remove_from_tracking_atoms()` first.